PowerAnalysis: Warmup picoCTF 2023 Solution

 Learn more

 Power analysis attacks were first published by Paul Kocher in 1999 and remain a serious threat to hardware implementations of cryptography today.
-Smart cards, HSMs, and embedded cryptographic modules must employ countermeasures like randomized masking (adding a random value to intermediates to break the Hamming-weight correlation) and power supply filtering to resist CPA attacks.
+Smart cards, HSMs, and embedded cryptographic modules must use countermeasures like randomized masking (blinding intermediates with a random value to break the LSB correlation) and power supply filtering to resist these attacks.

 Flag